-In this chapter, consumption tax (national tax) and local consumption tax (local tax) are collectively referred to as "consumption tax".
+※ In this chapter, consumption tax (national tax) and local consumption tax (local tax) are collectively referred to as "consumption tax".

-2 Consumption Tax Rate Hike
+Consumption Tax Rate Hike

 The financial source of social security, in principle, is based on mutual support through insurance premiums.
-As it is difficult to cover social security expenses solely by insurance premiums, other than putting heavy burden on working-age population, tax revenues and debts are also used for that purpose.
-In Japan, the aging is rapidly progressing and, at the same time, the cost of social security associated with aging continues to increase.
+As it is difficult to cover social security expenses solely by insurance premiums, other than putting heavy burden on workingage population, tax revenues and debts are also used for that purpose.
+In Japan, the aging progresses rapidly, which makes the cost of social security increase continuously.
 Most of the expenses currently depends on the debts, which means the burden is deferred to future generations such as our children and grandchildren.

-In order for all generations to share the burden of social security that we benefit from and to pass on the current social security system to the next generation, it is indispensable to secure stable financial sources.
+In order to make the current social security system sustainable to the next generation's era by sharing the burden of social security by all generation, it is indispensable to secure stable financial sources.